PPPDataProject/ppp-data-app/README.md

 		OUTPUT
 		Single Excel per downloaded filename with all data of the participants merged into that file.
 For example, if you have 2 data types downloaded (e.g. Castor.Visit1.Data1 & Castor.Visit1.Data2), you get two Excel files; Castor.Visit1.Data1.xlsx & Castor.Visit1.Data2.xlsx

+	ACTION
+	Merge PEP dataset to single Excel file.
+	This script is developed for handling .json, Excel and txt files, other filetypes may not render the expected output.

+		REQUIRED INPUT
+		Path to downloaded PEP data (main directory containing all subdirectories)

+		OUTPUT
+		Single Excel file with all data of the dataset merged into that file.
+In order to prevent variables to be overwritten, variables are prepended with the corresponding Visit (VisitX.variablename) or HomeQuestionnaire (HQX,variablename).